 Waste and residue raw materials at center stage

-Neste has set a target to grow the share of waste and residues to 100% of the company’s total renewable raw material inputs by 2025.
-They currently account for 80% of our annual renewable raw material inputs.
+Neste is working on growing the share of waste and residues towards 100% of the company’s total renewable raw material inputs by 2025.
+They currently account for over 80% of our annual renewable raw material inputs.
 In the mid- to longer term, Neste expects to introduce, e.g. novel vegetable oils derived from advanced, more sustainable agricultural concepts to its raw material portfolio.

 All our refineries producing renewables are technically capable of running on 100% waste and residue raw materials.
 We reached this capability already in 2015.